WWII RAN Fuel Installation, Edge Hill

 WWII RAN Fuel Installation is a heritage-listed former fuel depot and now arts centre at Collins Avenue, Edge Hill, Cairns, Cairns Region, Queensland, Australia.
 It was built in 1943.
 It was added to the Queensland Heritage Register on 2 February 2007.

-The building is now home to the Tank Arts Centre, a multi-use, contemporary arts facility for the visual and performing arts.
+The building is now home to the Tanks Arts Centre, a multi-use, contemporary arts facility for the visual and performing arts.

 History

 The former Royal Australian Navy (RAN) Fuel Installation at Edge Hill, about five kilometres north of the Cairns city centre, was constructed in 1943 in response to the increased military presence associated with the Pacific war effort during World War II.
 The installation comprised five large fuel storage tanks, earth and concrete bunds around the tanks, auxiliary buildings and an underground pipeline from the tanks to Cairns wharves.
 Most of these structures have been incorporated into the Flecker Botanical Gardens, a recreational precinct at the southern foothills of the Mount Whitfield range.
-Tanks 3-5 have been adaptively re-used as the Tanks Arts Centre, a performance and display space.
+Tanks 3–5 have been adaptively re-used as the Tanks Arts Centre, a performance and display space.

 Cairns was established in late 1876 as a port to service the Hodgkinson goldfield.
 In the mid-1880s the Cairns to Herberton railway line was surveyed through the Mt Whitfield range and in 1885 the low swamp lands south of Mt Islay were surveyed into large suburban sections.
 In December 1886 four of these were gazetted as a temporary recreation reserve of over 71 acres (about 29 hectares).
 This was extended in 1887 to comprise an area of over 97 acres (about 40 hectares), and by 1892 contained 108.5 acres (approximately 44 hectares).
 The recreation reserve was gazetted permanently in 1921, as 109.5 acres (just over 44 hectares).

 In 1886 an area of 31.5 acres (about 12.75 hectares) on Mt Islay, just north of the recreation reserve and adjacent to the railway, was gazetted as a quarry reserve for the Cairns Municipal Council.
 This was used for only a few years, the rock being considered too shaly and soft for road fill.
 In 1908 the gazettal was rescinded.

 Cairns' position as the principal access port to the hinterland mining districts was consolidated following completion in 1891 of the Cairns to Kuranda section of the Cairns to Herberton railway.
 A stopping place, railway siding (for municipal quarry purposes) and shelter shed were constructed a Mt Islay at the three-mile in 1888–89, and was named Edge Hill.
 In 1911 the line was moved 300 m east to the other side of Saltwater Creek where a new Edge Hill railway station was erected.
 The former Edge Hill Railway Station stood where RAN fuel tanks 1 and 2 were constructed in 1943.
 For some years the Cairns Town Council continued to transport quarry material from Edge Hill to Cairns via its own tramway, using the former railway alignment, but this was abandoned by 1923.